withastro/astro/.changeset/six-fishes-beg.md

 "astro": patch
 ---

-Fixes an regression in `Astro.currentLocale`, where it stopped working properly with dynamic routes
+Fixes a regression in `Astro.currentLocale` where it stopped working properly with dynamic routes